How Language Access Providers in Washington Can Opt Out of Interpreters United WFSE/AFSCME Local 1671

-According to reports the union must file annually with the U.S. Department of Labor, WFSE collected $25.3 million in dues and fees from its members in 2018 and had a paid staff of at least 125.
+According to reports the union must file annually with the U.S. Department of Labor, WFSE collected $24 million in dues from its members in FY2019 and had nearly 200 paid staff and officers.

-- $1.3 million was spent on hotels, travel, and airfare.
+- $826 thousand was spent on hotels, travel, and airfare.

-- $86 thousand was spent on food and catering.
+- $73 thousand was spent on union t-shirts and key chains.

-- $316 thousand was spent on digital advertising, bus ads and billboards.
+- $40 thousand was spent on food and catering.

 Reports AFSCME must file annually with the U.S. Department of Labor indicate it collected $197 million in 2018 and had a paid staff of at least 463.